aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## Crop Images

 The cropping of an image usually refers to the removal of the unwanted outer parts of an image to help improve the framing.
 It is also used for the removal of some of the portions of an image to increase the focus on a particular area.

-This can be achieved using Aspose.Words API as demonstrated in the example given below.
+The following code example shows how to achieve this using Aspose.Words API:

 {{< highlight python >}}
 # The path to the documents directory.